Agatha Christie bibliography

 Agatha Christie (1890–1976) was an English crime novelist, short-story writer and playwright.
 Her reputation rests on 66 detective novels and 15 short-story collections that have sold over two billion copies, an amount surpassed only by the Bible and the works of William Shakespeare.
 She is also the most translated individual author in the world with her books having been translated into more than 100 languages.
 Her works contain several regular characters with whom the public became familiar, including Hercule Poirot, Miss Marple, Tommy and Tuppence Beresford, Parker Pyne and Harley Quin.
 Christie wrote more Poirot stories than any of the others, even though she thought the character to be "rather insufferable".
 Following the publication of the 1975 novel Curtain, Poirot's obituary appeared on the front page of The New York Times.

 She married Archibald Christie in December 1914, but the couple divorced in 1928.
 After he was sent to the Western Front in the First World War, she worked with the Voluntary Aid Detachment and in the chemist dispensary, giving her a working background knowledge of medicines and poisons.
 Christie's writing career began during the war, after she was challenged by her sister to write a detective story; she produced The Mysterious Affair at Styles, which was turned down by two publishers before being published in 1920.
 Following the limited success of the novel, she continued to write and steadily built up a fan base.
 She went on to write over a hundred works, including further novels, short stories, plays, poetry, and two autobiographies.
 She also wrote six romantic novels under the pseudonym Mary Westmacott.

 One of Christie's plays, The Mousetrap, opened in West End theatre in 1952, and ran continuously until 16 March 2020, when the stage performances had to be temporarily discontinued during the COVID-19 pandemic.
 It then re-opened on 17 May 2021.
 In 2009, the London run exceeded 25,000 performances.

-In September 2015, a public vote identified And Then There Were None—as the public's favourite Christie novel; the book was the writer's favourite, and the one she found most difficult to write.
+In September 2015, a public vote identified And Then There Were None as the public's favourite Christie novel; the book was the writer's favourite, and the one she found most difficult to write.

 In September 1930, Christie married the archaeologist Max Mallowan.
-The pair travelled frequently on archaeological expeditions, and she utilized the experiences she had while on her many adventures as a basis for some plots, including Murder on the Orient Express (1934), Murder in Mesopotamia (1936) and Death on the Nile (1937).
+The pair travelled frequently on archaeological expeditions, and she used the experiences she had while on her many adventures as a basis for some plots, including Murder on the Orient Express (1934), Murder in Mesopotamia (1936), Death on the Nile (1937) and Appointment with Death (1938).
 She also wrote the autobiographical travel book Come, Tell Me How You Live (1946), which described their life in Syria.
 Her biographer, Janet Morgan, reports that "archaeologists have celebrated ...
 [Christie's] contribution to Near Eastern exploration".
 Christie died in 1976, her reputation as a crime novelist high.